kubos/kubos/docs/mission-dev/mission-needs.rst

 Telemetry Collection
 --------------------

-Since all :ref:`services are passive <service-docs>`, it falls to an application to collect and store telemetry in the telemetry database service.
+Since all :ref:`services are passive <service-docs>`, it falls to an application to collect and store telemetry in the telemetry database.
 Generally, this should poll all hardware services on a regular basis and pull all available telemetry.
-A one minute polling cycle is generally sufficient for most telemetry items.
+A one-minute polling cycle is generally sufficient for most telemetry items.

 ..
 TODO: merge the example app and update to say this: "Kubos provides an `example of this application, <#####>`__ and augmenting it for your mission should be simple given that all hardware services follow the service outline."

 Housekeeping
 ------------

-For each critical piece of the avionics hardware or critical mission aspect, there should be an accompanying housekeeping mission application.
+For each critical piece of avionics hardware or critical mission aspect, there should be an accompanying housekeeping mission application.
 It is essential to separate these out as much as possible to reduce the complexity of a given application, and to reduce possibility of global failure due to an edge case in a single app.
 Some typical housekeeping applications you will most likely include are: